ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ## Create Content items

-1. Create a new Content item in one of the following ways:
+1. Start creating a new Content item in one of the following ways:

-    - In the [Content Tree](../getting_started/discover_ui.md#content-tree), at the top of the screen, click **Create content** .
+    - In the left panel, go to **Content** -> **Content structure**.
+Then select a parent Content item and click **Create content**.

-    The new Content item becomes a child of the Content item that you are currently viewing.
+        The new Content item becomes a child of the Content item that you originally selected.

     - In the upper-right corner of the [My dashboard](../getting_started/discover_ui.md#my-dashboard) screen, click **Create content**.
-    You must then choose a location for the new item in [Content Browser](../getting_started/discover_ui.md#content-browser) and click **Create**.
+    Then choose a location for the new item in [Content Browser](../getting_started/discover_ui.md#content-browser) and click **Create**.

     !!! tip

-        An alternative way of creating Content items is to [drag one or more files](#upload-multiple-content-items) onto the **Sub-items** box when viewing any other Content item in the Content Tree.
+        An alternative way of creating Content items is to [drag one or more files](#upload-multiple-content-items) onto the **Sub-items** box when viewing any other Content item in a [Content Tree](../getting_started/discover_ui.md#content-tree).

-1. In a slide-out pane, make initial choices in the following fields:
+1. In a slide-out pane, make initial choices in the following fields, and click **Create**:

     - **Select a language** - from a drop-down list, select the base language for the Content item.
     - **Select a Content Type** - use this field to narrow down the list of choices displayed below.
 Then select a Content Type to serve as a template for the Content item.